bakyazi/baJSON/README.md

   | firstvalue | secondvalue | value1 |
   | firstvalue1 |  | value2 |

-This will be converted to object form instead of array form
+This will be converted to object form instead of array form (it can be added in future release)
   ```json
   [
     {